siderolabs/talos/website/content/v1.1/learn-more/concepts.md

 until quorum is again achieved in order to protect itself and the integrity of the data.
-This is fantastically important for handling distributed systems and the various types of contention which may arise therein.
+This is fantastically important for handling distributed systems and the various types of contention which may arise.

 This design means, however, that having an incorrect number of members can be devastating.